Bektež

 Bektež is a village in Požega-Slavonia County, Croatia.
 The village is administered as a part of the city of Kutjevo.

 According to national census of 2001, population of the village is 430.
 The village is connected by the D51 state road.

+Like many other Croatian towns, it has their own Voluenteer Fire Department, DVD Bektež.

+It is also where the Bulk Freight Transport company "Roda Trans" is located at.